 Once you have the perfect view or pose, post the photos to Facebook, Twitter and Instagram.
 Tag the Forest Preserve District in the posts with @willcoforests and use the hashtag #sharetheview so we see the posts.
 When tagging us on Facebook, be sure to set your post to public so we can see it.

-The frames started going up in early May and will remain in the preserves through November, so there is plenty of time to get photos during the changing seasons.
+The frames will remain in the preserves through November, so there is plenty of time to get photos during the changing seasons.
+And don't forget, you can double your fun by also participating in "Woods Walk," which runs from September 1-November 30.
+A small selection of frames are located within the general vicinity of a "Woods Walk" trail.

 “The purpose of the ‘Share the View’ program is to provide a new and fun way for our public to record their experiences in a Will County forest preserve and to share the beauty of the preserves with family and friends,” said Ralph Schultz, the District’s chief operating officer.